Phrases from The Hitchhiker's Guide to the Galaxy: The Answer to the Ultimate Question of Life, the Universe, and Everything is 42

 "That's it.
 That's all there is."

 "I always thought something was fundamentally wrong with the universe."
-[This final line appears in some but not all editions of the work.]
+(Note: This final line appears in some but not all editions of the work.)

 Six times nine is actually fifty-four; the answer is deliberately wrong for that question because the question was miscomputed.
 The program on the "Earth computer" should have run correctly, but the unexpected arrival of the Golgafrinchans on prehistoric Earth caused input errors into the system—computing the wrong question (because of the garbage in, garbage out rule).
 Therefore, the question in Arthur's subconscious was invalid all along.

 Quoting Fit the Seventh of the radio series, on Christmas Eve, 1978:

 Narrator: There is a theory which states that if ever anyone discovers exactly what the Universe is for and why it is here, it will instantly disappear and be replaced by something even more bizarre and inexplicable.

 There is another theory mentioned, which states that this has already happened.

 Some readers who were trying to find a deeper meaning in the passage soon noticed a certain veracity when using base-13; 6_{10} × 9_{10} = 54_{10}, which can be expressed as 42_{13} (i.e. the decimal expression 54 is encoded as 42 in base-13).
 The author claimed that it was a mere coincidence.

 In Life, the Universe and Everything, a character named "Prak", who "knows all that is true," confirms that 42 is indeed The Answer, and that it is impossible for both The Answer and The Question to be known in the same universe, as they will cancel each other out and take the Universe with them—to be replaced by something even more bizarre (as described in the first theory) and that it may have already happened (as described in the second).
 Though the question is never found, 42 is the table number at which Arthur and his friends sit when they arrive at Milliways at the end of the radio series.
 Likewise, Mostly Harmless ends when Arthur stops at a street address identified by his cry of, "There, number 42!" and enters the club Beta, owned by Stavro Mueller (Stavromula Beta).
 Shortly after, the Earth is destroyed in all existing incarnations.